Bilsdale transmitter

 - Bilsdale's channels/frequencies (including alternative transmitters)

-Opened in 1969, the transmitter site is about 15 miles SSE of Middlesborough, it can be seen from the A1 on a clear day.
+The transmitter site is about 15 miles SSE of Middlesborough, it can be seen from the A1 on a clear day.
 As one travels North it's on the right.
 A slightly better view can be had from the railway line (between York and Darlington) as it is a little closer, perhaps 12 miles away.
 The A19 from the A1 up to Teeside passes closer still.

 Bilsdale's population coverage is around a million.
 Many of those in York, Darlington, Stockton, Middlesborough, Hartlepool, Sunderland and Harrogate use Bilsdale's transmissions, though it can also be received at sites on high ground in Sheffield, that's 70 odd miles away!